 Size Matters

 Broader lights produce a softer light.
 So, if all things are equal, a larger ring light is better for your video production.
-Common sizes on Amazon are 12, 14, and 18-inches, and they all perform well.
+Common sizes on Amazon are 12, 14, and 18 inches, and they all perform well.
 The 12-inch is best when you only want a headshot.
-If you have the budget get an 18-inch ring light since this will give you more flexibility in its use, and more light.
+If you have the budget get a 17 or 18-inch ring light since this will give you more flexibility in its use, and more light.

 The size numbers normally refer to the outside diameter.
-If two numbers are quoted for a light, say 18 and 14-inch, the small number will be the inside diameter of the ring.
+If two numbers are quoted for a light, say 18 and 14 inches, the smaller number will be the inside diameter of the ring.
 In this case, the ring containing the tube or LEDs is 4-inches wide.

 Dimmable

 If your light is dimmable, you will have more control over how much light you will cast on your subject.
 If there is no dimmer you can only adjust the level of illumination by moving the light further from your subject.
-LED lights should provide a greater dimming range.
+By choosing an LED ring light you will get more flexibility when it comes to being able to dim the lights.

 Adjustable Color Temperature

 Do you need a light where you can adjust the color temperature?
 If so, look for an LED light with this feature.
-From personal experience, I have never used the variable color temperature feature on my lights and always run them as daylight color temperatures (5,500K).
-I could, therefore, have saved myself some money.
+For many creators, a variable color temperature feature isn’t necessary, and most of their videos are shot with a daylight color temperature.

 High Color Rendering Index

 The higher the CRI value of your light the more natural and vivid the colors will appear.
-Look for 90+ or even 95+ CRI values.
-If the listing does not mention the CRI value, it may be because the lights use lower quality lamps or LEDs.
+Look for 90+ or better still, 95+ or 96+ CRI values.
+If the listing does not mention the CRI value, it may be because the lights use lower-quality lamps or LEDs.
+In the case of ring lights with fluorescent tubes, these usually do not have CRI values that are as high as good LED.

 Power Options